 \begin{construction} Identify $\F_2^n$ with $ \F_{2^{n-s}} \times \F_{2^{s}}$ where $s \mid (n-s)$.
 Let $U_\infty=\F_{2^{n-s}} \times \{0\} \leq \F_{2^{n-s}} \times \F_{2^{s}}$, and define $U_\alpha=\{(\alpha x,x) : x \in \F_{2^s}\}$ for all $\alpha \in \F_{2^{n-s}}$.
 Then $\mathcal{V}=\{U_\infty\} \cup\{U_\alpha \colon \alpha \in \F_{2^s}\}$ is a vector space partition of type $[s^{2^{n-s}},(n-s)^{1}]$. \end{construction}

 Note that for $s=2$ this partition type corresponds precisely to quadratic APN functions with maximum linearity $2^{n-1}$, see Example~\ref{ex:maxlinearity}.

-In~\cite[Example 6]{kurzconstructions}, Kurz provides a construction of the same type of vector space partition under relaxed conditions that $n=2s+r$ with $s \geq 2$ and $r\geq 1$.
+In~\cite[Example 6]{kurzconstructions}, Kurz provides a construction of the same type of vector space partition under the relaxed condition that $n=2s+r$ with $s \geq 2$ and $r\geq 1$.
 We omit the details and refer to~\cite[Example 6]{kurzconstructions} for the intricacies of the construction. \begin{construction} Let $n=2s+r$ with $s\geq 2$ and $r\geq 1$.
-Then, there exists a vector space partition of $\F_2^n$ of type $[s^{2^{n-s}},(n-s)^1]$. \end{construction}
+Then there exists a vector space partition of $\F_2^n$ of type $[s^{2^{n-s}},(n-s)^1]$. \end{construction}